falkr/ttm4115/pages/prep-interactions.md

 diagram *Beta* allows.

-In reality, it will be hard or impossible to ensure that this order is maintained, especially since the diagram allows to send $B$ first.
+In reality, it will be hard or impossible to ensure that this order is maintained, especially since the diagram allows to send `B` first.
 For a real and robust specification, we should handle such situations.
-One way is to demand from component $Y$ that it must be prepared to properly handle the arrival of messages $A$ or $B$ in *any* order.
+One way is to demand from component `Y` that it must be prepared to properly handle the arrival of messages `A` or `B` in *any* order.
 For that, we can use a so-called *co-region*.
 These are the brackets placed on the lifeline *Y*.
 Within the brackets of a co-region, events on the lifeline are not ordered anymore, i.e., they can happen in any order.